-- a) Label 500 ml plastic Nalgene bottle with Station ID, date and time. - b) Fill bottle to shoulder from churn splitter.
+- a) Label 500 ml plastic Nalgene bottle with station location and date. - b) Fill bottle to shoulder from churn splitter.
 Follow the Churn Splitter Sub-Sample Procedure instructions.
 No water can be dumped from the filled Nalgene bottle.

-This sample must be the first sample taken from the churn splitter. - c) Mark water level line on the Nalgene bottle with a Sharpie. - d) Sample does not need to be iced but should be kept in the dark.
+This sample must be the first sample taken from the churn splitter - c) Sample does not need to be iced but should be kept in the dark.
 Place in the box labeled "Sediment Samples" when you return to the office.
-Samples will be shipped quarterly to the USGS Sediment Lab in Kentucky.
-Note: Each year (Oct-Sept.) all samples must be shipped by September 30th.
+Samples will be shipped at least quarterly to the USGS Sediment Lab in Kentucky.
+Note: Each year (Oct-Sept.) all samples must be shipped by September 30^{th.}

-Hydrolab Calibration Procedures
+Instrument Calibration Procedures

-- A. All instruments are calibrated prior to field use.
+A. All instruments are calibrated prior to field use.
 Calibration is typically completed the Friday prior to the sampling week.
-If office time is available on a closer day preceding the run, then the calibration will be completed at that time. - B. When large adjustments to the dissolved oxygen (DO) value were necessary during calibration, the DO should be checked prior to taking the instrument in the field.
-Instrument calibrations may be also be rechecked in the calibration lab any time the field readings seem suspect. - C. The DO is checked in the morning prior to sampling when significant changes in barometric pressure have occurred.
-This is typical of the Western Maryland NTN run. - D. Instruments are post-calibrated (checked for their accuracy) after use.
+If office time is available on a closer day preceding the run, then the calibration will be completed at that time.

+- B. When large adjustments to the dissolved oxygen (DO) value were necessary during calibration, the DO should be checked prior to taking the instrument in the field.
+Instrument calibrations may be also be rechecked in the calibration lab any time the field readings seem suspect. - C. Instruments are post-calibrated (checked for their accuracy) after use.
 Typically the post-calibration occurs on the Friday after the sampling week.
 After post-calibration, the instrument is ready to be calibrated for field sampling the following week.

-I. Series 3 Instrument
+I. Hydrolab Series 5 Instruments